LiteLDev/PeEditor/README.md

 # PeEditor

-_part of LiteLoaderBDS Toolchain_
+_part of LeviLamina Toolchain_

 ## Features

-1. Generate modified BDS executable file for LiteLoaderBDS
+1. Generate modified BDS executable file for LeviLamina
-2. Generate import library files for LiteLoaderBDS and Plugins
+2. Generate import library files for LeviLamina and Plugins
 3. Generate .def files and a symbol list for looking up symbol names with corresponding RVA

 ## Usages